jsmithdefense/Security-Projects/Detection-and-Alerting/Azure-Threat-Modeling.md

 * Key regeneration
 * Storage account configuration changes

-These operations occur at the **management plane** and require identity evaluation.
+These operations occur at the **management plane** and require prior identity evaluation.

 Although they don't directly detect data-plane abuse, they can indicate **credential exposure risk** and potential **post-compromise activity**.